 (2) I would go immediately to the office of my local newspaper, ask to talk to a female reporter, and tell the reporter the whole story of my abuse, even if it takes two hours to tell the story.
 I would state the name of my church and the name of its pastor.
 I would state the names of all my abusers and the names of every person who is helping to hide the abuse.
 I would then say the following: “I am walking up the street to see a lawyer.
 Will you come with me?
 Please?”
 If this person refused, I would go on up to the law office anyway.
 However, I doubt any reporter would refuse a close-in on a story like this one.

-Sometimes there is an extra justice bonus that comes early with the newspaper crucifixion.
+Sometimes there is an extra justice factor that comes into play early with the newspaper crucifixion.
 The stress of the newspaper crucifixion is often so great that one of the abusers will no longer be able to take the stress, will pick up a gun, and will blow his brains out before the case even goes to trial.
 Chalk it up to Romans 6:23.

 (6) My lawyer and the police would then see to it that my abusers and their abetters are arrested, tried, convicted, and sent to prison for their crimes—for a long time—and I would make sure they got put on the state sexual offender list for life.